White Park Pond Restoration

 What we are doing

-The recommended pond management for growing season (2022) is to focus on using mechanical harvesting to prevent further water Lotus establishment and growth.
-Mechanical harvesting of the Lotus will be done in early August to prevent the Lotus plant from developing seeds and again in October.
+The recommended pond management for growing season (2022/23) is to focus on using mechanical harvesting to prevent further water Lotus establishment and growth.
+Mechanical harvesting of the Lotus will be done in late August to prevent the Lotus plant from developing seeds and again in October.
 Mechanical harvest will be conducted with a sickle-bar harvester and conveyor mounted on a floating barge.
 Note that it is not expected that a mechanical harvest will eradicate the Lotus, only provide short-term control to limit its expansion.

 Working with VHB and DK Water Resources the City is working on a pond restoration project that would be completed in 2023.
 There are two main options we are currently exploring that will hopefully eliminate the Lotus plant and clean out the area that was not dredged in the 1980s.
 As the Lotus plant can remain dormant in a pond for years we are also developing a pond maintenance plan for the city to follow.
 In addition, we have measured over a foot of organic debris (sediment) in the west end of original section that was dredged.
 Removing this sediment will help restore the water quality and original depth from the 1980s.